The House Sitters Guide To Handover Days (+ Bonus House Sitting Checklist)

 Arriving After the Homeowner Has Left

 This is always a good start!
-You arrive with all the necessary information into a home that you have already been to or had very in depth conversations.
-In our experience, this is usually the type of house sit you will also leave before the homeowner arrives home.
+You arrive with all the necessary information into a home that you have already been to or with which you have had very in-depth conversations.
+In our experience, this is usually the type of house sit you will also leave before the homeowner arrives.

 The best thing to do at a handover like this is to make sure you make yourself familiar with the house and pets.
 I don’t mean have a snoop around the owner’s private things but make sure you are aware of where everything you need is and you are comfortable.

-Now is a good time to get in touch with the homeowner advising you have arrived and everything is fine – or if you have any initial questions raise them now!
+Now is a good time to contact the homeowner and advise that you have arrived and everything is fine—or if you have any initial questions, raise them now!
 Before it’s too late!

 This is the most common situation.
-Most homeowners like to physically hand over their keys and make sure you are comfortable and everything is under control.
-Some things to keep in mind are that the homeowner might still be packing, getting the house ready or making last-minute arrangements for their trip.
-Sometimes it can be a little bit frantic (that is why we like to send the handover document at least one week prior to this).
+Most homeowners like to physically hand over their keys and ensure you are comfortable and everything is controlled.
+Some things to remember are that the homeowner might still be packing, getting the house ready or making last-minute arrangements for their trip.
+Sometimes it can be a little bit frantic (that is why we like to send the handover document at least one week before this).

-It is important that you ask if you can help or make the handover process as easy as possible in any way you can.
-Before the homeowner leaves have a good look around the home and pets and ensure that you are comfortable with everything and that everything is as discussed.
+You must ask if you can help or make the handover process as easy as possible in any way you can.
+Before the homeowner leaves, have a good look around the home and pets and ensure that you are comfortable with everything and that everything is as discussed.

 Arriving Days or Weeks Ahead